Jaredslocker21/yourcommunity/README.md

 Implementation:

-**500 Page**

-A 500 error page has been displayed to alert users when an internal server error occurs.
-The message relays to users that the problem is on our end, not theirs.

 **Base Setup User Stories**

 The following stories were implemented in order to set up a base structure for all the HTML pages and the core installations and configurations needed to run the application.
 While these do not show as individual features, they were stories completed that were needed to implement all of the stories above.